DavidTurner2/midi-to-bitsy/README.md

 look at the demonstration midi as an example of what you can do. make sure you dont make long notes pass over from one bar into another bar
 ![alt text](dontdothis.png "midi")

-even though there I coded some slight quantization. in logic or any other program that doesnt quantize note lengths you should use a fixed note length function and edit the length manually just in case
+in logic or any other program that doesnt quantize note lengths you should edit the length manually so that the order doesnt get messed up in bitsy.